Indicators for Setting Stop losses in Indices Trading

 Support and resistance levels can be used to set stop loss levels where the stop loss orders are set just above or below the support or resistance.

-- Buy Trade - Stop Loss Order set few pips below the support
+- Buy Trade - Stop-Loss set few pips below the support